Kharlamov-Vladislav/Evolution-HIV/README.md

 # Gratitude
-Institute of Bioinformatics, as well as supervisor Tsvetkov V.O. for the opportunity to work on the project, as well as A. Kravtsev for help and discussion.
+Institute of Bioinformatics, as well as supervisor Tsvetkov V.O. for the opportunity to work on the project, as well as A. Kravets for help and discussion.